Beanz-lab/Fit_header_reader/README.md

 # Fit_header_reader
-For Astron 1263, to automatically create observation logs for fits header data
+For Astron 1263, to automatically create observation logs from fits header data

 ## How to use
 I've had trouble with running the program from VScode, but opening directly from the terminal seems to work